inside.ewu.edu

 Pre-requisites: junior standing.

-This course introduces the TESOL profession to students including overseas contexts of employment, and professional resources and values.
+Introduces the TESOL profession including overseas contexts of employment, and professional resources and values.
 Students develop a curriculum vita, a professional development plan and gather resources for the realities of teaching overseas.

 ESLG 471.
 TEACHING ENGLISH ACROSS THE DISCIPLINES.
 3 Credits.